 Budget & Tips

 Spa resorts - Balnearios.
-Compared with neighboring Portugal, Andalusia has very few spas.
-There are 10: Alicún de las Torres (Granada), Sierra de Alhamilla (Almeria), Chiclana (Cádiz), Graena (Granada), Carratraca (Málaga), Lanjarón (Granada), San Andrés (Jaén), Alhama de Granada (Granada), San Nicolás (Almeria) and Marmolejo (Jaén).
+Compared with neighboring Portugal, Andalusia has only a handful of spas, of which there are 10: Alicún de las Torres (Granada), Sierra de Alhamilla (Almeria), Chiclana (Cadiz), Graena (Granada), Carratraca (Malaga), Lanjarón (Granada), San Andrés (Jaén), Alhama de Granada (Granada), San Nicolás (Almeria) and Marmolejo (Jaén).
 Most of them have their own accommodation units.

 Wild camping is tolerated in some areas, but it's advisable to check beforehand to avoid unnecessary fines; a few free zones in natural parks are also available.
 As for official campsites (of which there are around 150 in Andalusia), they are less expensive than in France.
 For your budget, expect to pay an average of €20 to €30 for a plot, including space, tent and vehicle.